dotnet/machinelearning/README.md

 };
 Console.WriteLine("prediction: " + prediction.Sentiment);
 ```
-For a complete CookBook of the new API you can check [here](docs/code/MlNetCookBook.md)
+A cookbook that shows how to use these APIs for a variety of existing and new scenarios can be found [here](docs/code/MlNetCookBook.md).

 ## Samples